 OSU-OKC cannot release educational records to parents about their son or daughter without written consent of the student.
-We encourage students to communicate with their parents regarding grades, billing, class schedule, and other records.
-A student may consent for his or her information to be released to a parent, guardian or spouse.
-The student must complete the Student Consent for Release of Education Record Information form in person and must be free of duress or coercion.
+We encourage students to communicate with their parents regarding grades, billing, class schedule, and

 Upon receipt of this form, information will be released to the designated person(s) unless rescinded by the student in writing.
-Parents of a dependent student may challenge denial of access to educational records by producing the most current copy of the Internal Revenue Form 1040.
+Parents of a dependent student may challenge denial of access to educational records by producing the most cur-rent copy of the Internal Revenue Form 1040.